AymoneKouame/google-cloud-data-storage/README.md

   - **'destination_bucket' (required)**: A string; the name of the bucket to copy the data to (format: 'gs://destination-bucket-name').
   - 'origin_bucket' (default = bucket defined at initialization): A string; the name of the bucket where the data to copy is located (format: 'gs://destination-bucket-name').
   - 'origin_directory' (default = directory defined at initialization): A string; the name of the directory within the origin bucket where the data to copy is located.
-  - 'destination_directory' (default = directory name defined at initialization): A string; the name of the directory within the destination bucket where the data is to be copied.
+  - 'destination_directory' (default = same name as directory defined at initialization): A string; the name of the directory within the destination bucket where the data is to be copied.
   - 'destination_filename' (Default = 'origin_filename').
 A string; The new name of the file in the destination bucket.

 **OUTPUT**: A confirmation and location of the data copied.